 What hardware is recommend for hanging bird toys?First, the most comparable recommendation will be Quick Links.

 These are thicker, the threads don't strip, are larger, and easier to tighten with PLIERS.

 No matter what.
 All links must be tightened with pliers and not your hands.

-If you happen to have two Pliers, you can use unwelded O-rings.
-An o-right with a slit so you can twist it open and close completely.
+If two pliers, you can use unwelded O-rings, an o-right with a slit so you can twist it open and close completely.

 Author: Monika Sangar